Roda Corfu: Resort and Beach

 It is the seaport of Gastouri since most properties here belong mainly to residents of this mountainous village.

-The site covers an area of about 5 km along the highway, starting from Karidies area 5 km from Corfu, and reaching up to the Kaiser Bridge 2 km from Benitses.
+The site covers an area of about 5 km along the highway, starting from Karidies area, 5 km from Corfu, and reaching up to the Kaiser Bridge, 2 km from Benitses.

-Perama as a tourist resort
+Perama is a tourist resort

 Bridge between Perama and Kanoni